EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-instantiate-a-multi-index-table.md

       // the row structure of the multi-index table, that is, each row of the table
       // will contain an instance of this type of structure struct [[eosio::table]] test_table {
-        // this field stores a name for each row of the multi-index table name test_primary;
+        // this property stores a name for each row of the multi-index table name test_primary;
         // additional data stored in table row uint64_t datum;